pablodubikin/ndmazes/README.md

 ## Status:

-THIS IS A WORK IN PROGRESS: first working version of the generator.
-I wanted to prove it could work first.
+First working version of the generator.
-Now is the time to improve it.

 ## User Manual